alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-27-meaning-of-loyalty.md

 locale: en
 lang: en
 note: true
-excerpt: "Allah forbids believers to establish with the Jews and other disbelievers an alliance of friendship, love, solidarity and support."
+summary: "Allah forbids believers to establish with the Jews and other disbelievers an alliance of friendship, love, solidarity and support."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz Ibn Baz